 - Removable fruit roll sheet inserts for the dehydrator trays

-- Wide-mouth canning funnel
+- Wide-mouth canning jar funnel

-- Clear canning jars with tight-fitting lids
+- Canning jars with tight-fitting lids

 Step 1.
 Process the Tomato Sauce for Dehydrating

 We plan out our dehydrator project and try to fill up as many trays as practical with similar foods and drying times.
-Today, we are drying 3 15-ounce cans of a quality name-brand tomato sauce and several cans of diced RoTel tomatoes with green chilies.
+Today, we are drying 3 15-ounce cans of a quality name-brand tomato sauce and several cans of diced RoTel diced tomatoes with green chilies.

 Other than opening the cans, there isn’t much to processing tomato sauce for dehydration.
 However, if you want to add additional herbs or spices, this is the time to do it.